masc-hoa/governing-documents/README.md

 Please be patient.
-I'm typing these in myself.
-If you'd like to help, hit me up at masc.residents  (at) gmail.com.
+I'm typing these in myself. 😅 If you'd like to help, hit me up at masc.residents  (at) gmail.com.
 I'd be happy to help you get set up.
 Any little bit will help.
-Thanks, Eric
+Thanks all.

 - [Bylaws](#bylaws)
 	- [Article 1 - General Provisions](#article-1---general-provisions)